discordjs/guide/guide/creating-your-bot/command-deployment.md

 ### Global commands

-Global application commands will be available in all the guilds your application has the `applications.commands` scope authorized, as well as in DMs by default.
+Global application commands will be available in all the guilds your application has the `applications.commands` scope authorized in, and in direct messages by default.

 To deploy global commands, you can use the same script from the [guild commands](#guild-commands) section and simply adjust the route in the script to `.applicationCommands(clientId)`